-Spanish I 1.00 credit
+Spanish I

-One-Year Course Prerequisite: Grade of "C-" or better in English
+Prerequisite: Grade of "C-" or better in English

 A study of grammar, cultures, geography and conversation provided in a systematic presentation.
 Emphasis is on the development of listening, reading, writing and speaking skills.
 Students are required to demonstrate proficiency in the target language through skits, videos, music, conversations, and comprehension of authentic materials.